Adamdad/Filter-Gradient-Decent/README.md

 # Filter-Gradient-Decent
+Update: This project also include the code for paper **Kalman Optimizer for Consistent Gradient Descent** *Xingyi Yang, (ICASSP2021)*

 Course project for ECE 251C UCSD.
 Code for paper,

 **Stochastic Gradient Variance Reduction by Solving a Filtering Problem**

 In this paper, we propose Filter Gradient Decent (FGD), an efficient stochastic optimization algorithm that make consistent